kevin-weitgenant/owl-control/README.md

 ## 🎮 What is OWL Control?

 OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from games, using OBS to do the recording work.
 This data can be uploaded to create a public dataset that researchers worldwide can use to train AI models.
-Here's a video tutorial if you don't want to read the below: [link](https://www.loom.com/share/1722a9d6be26468baba8a06b4006350d)

 **DISCLAIMER**: THERE ARE REPORTS OF OWL CONTROL CAUSING BANS IN MULTIPLAYER PVP GAMES - WE STRONGLY RECOMMEND USING ONLY IN SINGLE-PLAYER GAMES

 ## 🚀 Getting Started (User Installation)
+The below text is supplemental, please watch the video tutorial here: [link](https://www.loom.com/share/1722a9d6be26468baba8a06b4006350d)
 <table>
 <tr>
 <td width="50px" align="center">1️⃣</td>